kusuma-ai-ml/ai-consulting-churn-study/README.md

 - Whether deploying an ML-based churn prediction system is justified
 - Which modeling approach is most suitable
 - Key limitations and next steps for a potential production rollout
+## 6. Data Overview
+ The dataset contains customer demographic information, service usage details,contract characteristics, and a binary churn indicator representing whether a customer left the service